How to Read Course Descriptions

 Prerequisite(s): Admission to Graduate Program.

-Students will explore emerging issues in healthcare and consider how these issues shape their practice.
-Through examination of current issues and challenges confronting the nursing profession, analysis of the literature, examination of personal values, rights, and obligations, and the application of ethical decision-making processes, students' ability to engage in ethical discussions will be enhanced, as will their ability to provide professional leadership.
+Investigation of emerging issues in healthcare and how these issues shape nursing practice.
+Includes consideration of current issues and challenges confronting nurse leaders, through analysis of the literature, examination of personal values, rights, and obligations, and the application of ethical decision-making processes.

 NURS 210.
-Research as the Foundation for Advanced Nursing.
+Research for Advanced Nursing: Methods and Measurement.
 3 Units

-Participants will explore nursing research as the foundation for clinical and organizational decision making.
-Content will include understanding key elements of evidence-based practice, developing skills to access data bases in nursing and healthcare, evaluation of evidence in nursing including published nursing research, problem identification within the practice setting, and incorporation of evidence in initiating change and improving clinical practice.
+Exploration of nursing research as the foundation for clinical and organizational decision-making.
+Includes key elements of evidence-based practice, skills to access databases in nursing and healthcare, problem identification within the practice setting, and evaluation and critique of scholarly sources in initiating changes and improving nursing practice.

 NURS 213.
 Seminar in Organizational and Systems Leadership.
 3 Units